-- · verbal warning/counseling
+- verbal warning/counseling

-- · written warning
+- written warning

+- last and final warning

 - suspension with/without pay

+- demotion

+- salary reduction

 - termination

 There are no set standards of how many oral warnings must be given prior to a written warning or how many written warnings must precede termination, or if in fact a verbal or written warning must precede termination.
 It is generally recommended that all steps be taken; however, some problems may be so serious in nature that early steps may be eliminated.
 The Human Resources Department will provide assistance in determining the appropriate action based on the infraction(s).